DasDingoCodes/articy3RenPy-Code-Generator/readme.md

 7. Repeat steps 5 and 6 for as many parameters you want.
 8. Press Apply and confirm the changes.

+The name of the variable that stores the character in RenPy is infered automatically from the DisplayName of the entity.
+For that, the first name of the DisplayName (i.e. everything until the first space) will be used.
+So the automatically set variable name for the entity ``Alice Smith`` would be ``character.alice`` (``character.`` being the default character prefix).

+However, you might want to explicitly set the variable name of a character object.
+You can do that by adding another text property to the feature you created above.
+The ``Technical name`` of the property should be set to ``RenPyCharacterName`` (another name can be specified by changing the ``renpy_character_name`` parameter in the .ini-file).

 ![RenPyCharacterParams](images/RenPyCharacterParams.png)

 Assign the feature to the entities that shall pass the parameters to RenPy's Character class: